pypyr/pypyr/README.rst

   # If you don't specify --loglevel it defaults to 25 - NOTIFY logging level.
   $ pypyr mypipelinename

   # run pipelines/mypipelinename.yaml.
-The 2nd argument is any arbitrary string,
+The 2nd argument is any arbitrary
-  # known as the input context argument.
-For this input argument to be available
+  # sequence of strings, known as the input context arguments.
+  # For this input argument to be available
   # to your pipeline you need to specify a context parser in your pipeline yaml.
-  $ pypyr mypipelinename arbitrary_string_here
+  $ pypyr mypipelinename arbitrary string here

   # run pipelines/mypipelinename.yaml with an input context in key-value
   # pair format.
 For this input to be available to your pipeline you need to
   # specify a context_parser like pypyr.parser.keyvaluepairs in your
   # pipeline yaml.
-  $ pypyr mypipelinename "mykey=value"
+  $ pypyr mypipelinename mykey=value anotherkey=anothervalue

 Get cli help
 ============